 Bob’s son, David, also was employed at Rohr at one time.
 He worked in Space Products Engineering for four months during 1978, in between semesters at college.

 In 1980, he organized the Riverside chapter of the Christian Motorcyclists Association and was its first President.
 He started over 30 chapters in California, Nevada, and Arizona.

 About the same time he worked at the golf course he was also making skates out of apple crates.
 Bob attended Venice High School in Venice, California and served in the Army during World War II.
 His most memorable meal on a train was the "C-Rations from LA to Texas on a troop train in the Army.
 When they came out with K-Rations they weren't too bad.
 Either that or go hungry."
 The beef hash C-Rations in the Army "was pretty bad, a dog wouldn't eat it."

 He began his aircraft career in 1936, when he was 16 years old.
 He worked at Northrup in El Segundo, California and Douglas in Tulsa.
 In the 1940’s he was a Carpenter for MGM Studios in Hollywood, building movie sets.
 He was later employed as the Airport Manager for Hawthorne, California.
 He remembered the days when LAX was just cornfields.

 On April 6th, 1947, he married his second wife Jean Nelson in Yuma, Arizona by the Justice of the Peace.
-They met at Rohr and dated for three months and then broke up.
+According to Bob, they had dated for three months and then broke up.
 When he came home from the Army on furlough they started dating again.
 In 1958, their son David was born.